National Herbarium of Victoria

 History of the Herbarium

-The National Herbarium of Victoria is the oldest scientific institution in the state.
+The National Herbarium of Victoria at Royal Botanic Gardens Victoria is the oldest scientific institution in the state.
 It was founded by Ferdinand von Mueller in 1853 when he was appointed the first Government Botanist of Victoria.
 Mueller was an outstanding botanist and a prolific collector.
-He named and described more than 2,000 new species, and acquired over half of MEL's existing collection.
+He named and described more than 2,000 new species, and acquired over half of the existing collection.

 The first Herbarium building was situated in Kings Domain near the Shrine of Remembrance.
 It was built in 1861 after Mueller repeatedly petitioned the government for space to house his collection of 45,000 specimens.
 The new building had room for 160,000 specimens, but was filled within a year of its construction.

 The Domain building was used until 1934 when it was demolished.
-The collection was transferred into the current building within the Royal Botanic Gardens, which was a gift to the state from Sir Macpherson Robertson to mark the centenary of Melbourne.
+The collection was transferred into the current building within Melbourne Gardens, which was a gift to the state from Sir Macpherson Robertson to mark the centenary of Melbourne.
 An extension was added in 1989 to house the ever-growing collection.

 Inside the Herbarium